victorocna/chesscoders/content/portfolio/cybersecurity-analyzer.md

 ---
 title: Cybersecurity Analyzer
-date: 2019-10-03
+date: "2019-10-03"
 layout: portfolio
 website: http://cybersecurityanalyzer.com
 image: /images/cybersecurity-analyzer.jpg
 highlights:
+  - icon: fas fa-id-card
+    title: Artificial Intelligence
-  - {icon: "fas fa-id-card", title: "Artificial Intelligence", description: "Cybersecurity Analyzer has the ability to understand documents related to cybersecurity."}
+    description: Cybersecurity Analyzer has the ability to understand documents related to cybersecurity.
+  - icon: fas fa-comments
+    title: Machine Learning
-  - {icon: "fas fa-comments", title: "Machine Learning", description: "Similar to a humai being, our robot becomes smarter as it is trained."}
+    description: Similar to a humai being, our robot becomes smarter as it is trained.
+  - icon: fas fa-trophy
+    title: Award
-  - {icon: "fas fa-trophy", title: "Award", description: "Cybersecurity Analyzer was awarded the prestigious prize PatriotFest 2018."}
+    description: Cybersecurity Analyzer was awarded the prestigious prize PatriotFest 2018.
+  - icon: fas fa-flask
+    title: Research
-  - {icon: "fas fa-flask", title: "Research", description: "The solution is the result of 3 years of research conducted in The Bucharest University of Economic Studies."}
+    description: The solution is the result of 3 years of research conducted in The Bucharest University of Economic Studies.
 hoursOfWork: 3800
 specialists: 1
 stats:
-  - {label: "Innovation", percentage: "100"}
-  - {label: "Development", percentage: "100"}
-  - {label: "Research", percentage: "100"}
-  - {label: "Programming skills", percentage: "90"}
+  - label: Innovation
+    percentage: 100
+  - label: Development
+    percentage: 100
+  - label: Research
+    percentage: 100
+  - label: Programming skills
+    percentage: 90
 ---

 **Cybersecurity** Analyzer is an innovative software solution that **analyzes** and **understands** documents about cybersecurity.